Elder (administrative title): Elder systems

 Elder is a role in an organised community, and is most common in tribal subsistence cultures, Elderhood is the condition or quality of being an elder, the state of being of advanced age and thus seen in active or passive leadership roles by peers and subordinates alike.

 Sometimes, the role is recognised by some ceremonial investiture or milestone, while simpler instances merely select the eldest person relative to all others in a group.
 Elders are then generally expected to guide those beneath them, share life experiences, foster group unity, and act as spiritual embodiments of their communities.

 Informal elderhoods

 An example of informal elderhood is the role of the matriarchal grandmother in many parts of the global South.
 In the absence of a male elder or despite viable males present, grandmothers in these areas tend to be de facto heads for groups of their descendants, and catalysts of periodic reunions and important meetings.
 They thus provide familial cohesion that would otherwise be absent.

 Another example is the vocational mentor, who guides apprentices with tools of sponsorship, advocacy, and skills demonstration.
-He or she serves to facilitate creativity in apprentices by passing on traditional methods pertaining to their occupation.
+The mentor serves to facilitate creativity in apprentices by passing on traditional methods pertaining to their occupation.